Bhusal-Ravi/Portify/README.md

 ## 🚀 Introduction

-**Portify** is a modern, full-stack web application that lets anyone create, customize, and share a personal portfolio website—no coding required!
+**Portify** is a modern, full-stack web application that lets anyone create, customize, and share a personal portfolio website,no coding required!
 Simply pick a unique username, fill out a form with your skills, experience, projects, and social links, and instantly get a beautiful, shareable portfolio at `portlify.com/your-username`.

 ---